muratk3n/thirdwave/en/README.md

 ---

-Action, scifi movies have been a great source of employment for Arabic people.
+Action, scifi movies have been a great source of employment for Arabic looking people.
 Need a bad guy with an accent?
 Talk to Habib

 \#idday